Methodology

 Feeling betrayed

-When this happens the audience doesn't get embarrassed.
+When this happens, the audience doesn't get embarrassed.
 They get cold.

 You were never for us.
 I know exactly what this is.
 I just didn't want to see it.